wncc/learners-space/Machine Learning/Week2/README.md

                                                 y = θ(0) + θ(1)*x

 where *θ(0)* is known as the **bias term**, and *θ* in general is called as the **weight vector**, there are the parameters of the linear regression model.
-This **[link](https://www.coursera.org/learn/machine-learning/lecture/db3jS/model-representation)** here explains in detail how we arrived at such a representation of the model.
-For multiple linear regression, the equation changes as -
+This **[video](https://www.coursera.org/learn/machine-learning/lecture/db3jS/model-representation)** gives a detailed explanation of how we arrived at this representation.
+For multiple linear regression, the equation modifies to -

                                                 y = transpose(Θ)*(X)

-where *X* is a vector containing all the features and *Θ* is a vector containing all the corresponding weights i.e. the parameters of the linear model.
+where *X* is a vector containing all the features and *Θ* is a vector containing all the corresponding weights (bias and weights both) i.e. the parameters of the linear model.
+Also note that *X* here has an additonal feature - the constant term 1 which accounts for the intercept of the linear fit.

 We define a function called the **Cost Function** that accounts for the prediction errors of the model.
 We try to minimize the cost function so that we can obtain a model that fits the data as good as possible.
 To reach the optima of the cost function, we employ a method that is used in almost all of machine learning called **Gradient Descent**.